springernature/frontend-toolkits/toolkits/global/packages/global-card/README.md

 ## Grouping

-Cards should always exist as list items for accessibility.
+Cards should almost always exist as list items for accessibility.
 It is highly recommended the parent list element (`<ul>`) takes the `l-grid` class from the `global-layout-grid` component (and accompanying custom property-based settings) to arrange the cards in a responsive grid formation using the CSS Grid module.

-In the following example, custom properties are used the adjust the gap (gutter) and target/idealized card width (here set to `230px`):
+In the following example, custom properties are used to adjust the gap (gutter) and target/idealized card width (here set to `230px`):

 ```html
 <!-- cards are always list items, organized in a `<ul>` -->